-- Students and families will be given the option to enroll in Onsite, Hybrid learning or off-site/online only learning based upon - Hybrid learning and off-site only learning opportunities will utilize parallel planning, allowing symptomatic students to continue learning during a medical absence.
+- Students and families will be given the option to enroll in On-site, Hybrid learning or off-site/online only learning based upon ODE metrics for re-opening. - Hybrid learning and off-site only learning opportunities will utilize parallel planning, allowing symptomatic students to continue learning during a medical absence.

-No student will be dropped for non-attendance if they meet the
+No student will be dropped for non-attendance if they meet the following conditions:

-Are identified as vulnerable, or otherwise considered to be a part of a population vulnerable to infection with COVID-19.
-Have COVID-19 symptoms and following the EPSD9 District Illness protocol or doctor's recommendation.
+- Are identified as vulnerable, or otherwise considered to be a part of a population vulnerable to infection with COVID-19. - Have COVID-19 symptoms and following our district COVID protocol or doctor recommendation.

-The EPSD9 attendance policy will account for students who do not attend in-person learning due to student or family health and safety concerns.
-See 2b
+The EPSD9 attendance policy attendance will account for students who do not attend in-person due to student or family health and safety concerns.
+See 2b.